twitter/finagle/guide/_sources/Contexts.rst.txt

 ``com.twitter.finagle.context.Deadline.current`` —
 A broadcast ``Context`` that represents when the request should be completed by.

-Current retry attempt
+Current requeue attempt
 ~~~~~~~~~~~~~~~~~~~~~

-``com.twitter.finagle.context.Retries.current`` —
+``com.twitter.finagle.context.Requeues.current`` —
-A broadcast ``Context`` that represents which retry attempt this request is.
+A broadcast ``Context`` that represents which requeue attempt this request is.
+Requeues are retries on write exceptions (i.e. the original request was never sent to the server).
-Will have ``attempt`` set to 0 if the request is not a retry.
+Will have ``attempt`` set to 0 if the request is not a requeue.

 Current TLS session
 ~~~~~~~~~~~~~~~~~~~